• Skip to primary navigation

 • 2 teaspoons oil

-• Brining is an excellent idea if your turkey breast is not injected or previously brined.
-Start with a brine: 2 qt. of water and add ¼ cup each of salt and brown sugar.
-Crush 2-3 cloves of garlic and add 2-3 bay leaves.
+• Brining is an excellent idea if your turkey breast has not been injected or previously brined.
+Start with a brine: 2 quarts of water and ยผ cup of table or Morton Kosher salt.
+You can also add ยผ cup of brown sugar, 2-3 crushed garlic cloves, or 2-3 bay leaves.

-• Trim and clean a 3 ½ to 5 pound turkey breast.
-This is about 4 ½ lbs. of turkey breast.
-Add the turkey to the brine and refrigerate for 3-6 hours.
+• Trim and clean 4-7 pound turkey breast.
+A half-breast is fine.
+If brining, add the turkey to the brine and refrigerate for 3-6 hours.
 Rinse the brine off the turkey breast carefully and pat dry with paper towels.

 brining turkey breast in a plastic bag